 Stonelow School was built in 1967.
 It is a modern building, pleasantly situated in its own grounds, which include a landscaped area at the front, a large flat playground with markings for basketball, netball and games, a sizable school playing field, and a collection of native British trees.
 There is a tyre park, trim trail, willow tunnel, climbing wall and outdoor stage for children to play on.
 A range of habitats have been developed including a vegetable garden with raised beds, soft fruit beds, a butterfly garden, bug hotel,pond and meadow.

-The fully refurbished building contains an administration area with offices, a large multi purpose hall, eight classrooms, a small kitchen for use by children and the school meals kitchen.
+The refurbished building contains an administration area with offices, a large multi purpose hall, eight classrooms, a small kitchen for use by children and the school meals kitchen.
 At present, five rooms are used for class teaching and all have a shared art area, toilets and water fountains outside.
-Classrooms are fully carpeted and equipped with interactive whiteboards and projectors.
-Other rooms include: a large library/drama studio, an air conditioned computer suite and a room for small groups to work in.
-We have a small ‘Sparkle Room’ where positive play can be provided for pupils who require additional nurturing support.
+Classrooms are fully carpeted and equipped with interactive whiteboards.
+Other rooms include: a large library/nurture room, an air conditioned computer suite and a room for parent meetings and group work.